Call for papers - Upcoming Special Issue in Geosciences entitled 'Metamorphic Geology and Phase Equilibrium Modeling in the 21st Century'.

 I have performed a number of field- and laboratory-based investigations on rocks from the Himalayan–Karakoram–Tibetan orogen that have produced quantitative models that have constrained the timing and nature of growth and deformation of parts of the Indian and Asian tectonic plates.
 These have included:

-I have published a number of peer-reviewed scientific articles in ISI-indexed journals, which have been cited approximately 230 times.
-My h-index is 11.
-For full and up-to-date citation data, please refer to my Google Scholar profile, which I have found is typically updated three-to-six months before Scopus and/or Web of Science.
-PDFs of my first-author 'Author Accepted Manuscripts' are available for download on my ResearchGate profile page.
+I have published several peer-reviewed scientific articles in ISI-indexed journals, which have been cited approximately 295 times.
+My h-index is 12.
+For full and up-to-date citation data, please refer to my Google Scholar profile.
+PDFs of my first-author 'Author Accepted Manuscripts' are available for download on my ResearchGate profile page, all of which comply with publisher sharing policies.
 Articles marked with a star (*) have been cited 10 times or more.
 IF = impact factor at time of publication.

 Palin, R.M., Reuber, G.S., White, R.W., Kaus, B.J.P., Weller, O.M., 2017.
 Subduction metamorphism in the Himalayan ultrahigh-pressure Tso Morari massif: an integrated geodynamic and petrological modelling approach.
 Earth and Planetary Science Letters, v.
 467, p.
 108–119, doi: 10.1016/j.epsl.2017.03.029, IF = 4.326.